telerik/kendo-intl/docs/num-parsing/index.md

 # Number Parsing

-Number parsing converts a string to a `Number` object by using the specific settings of the locale.
+Number parsing converts a string into a `Number` object by using the specific settings of the locale.

 ## Configuration